d2l-ai/d2l-en/chapter_recurrent-modern/index.md

 numerical instability faced by RNNs, as typified by vanishing and exploding gradients.
-Recall that in :numref:`chap_rnn` we dealt with exploding gradient by applying a blunt gradient clipping heuristic.
+Recall that in :numref:`chap_rnn` we dealt with exploding gradients by applying a blunt gradient clipping heuristic.
 Despite the efficacy of this hack, it leaves open the problem of vanishing gradients.